The Barruecopardo Tungsten Project in western Spain is one of the premier undeveloped tungsten projects in the world outside of China:

 Location: Salamanca Province, Castilla y León Region, Western Spain, approximately 70km west of the city of Salamanca and 350 km west-north west of Madrid.
 The central service town in the area is Vitigudino.

-Ownership: Ormonde has a 100% interest (10% of which is subject to staged payments) in six investigation permits in Salamanca Province, totalling some 272 square kilometres, with an application for further permits totalling 113 square kilometres.
-These permits are held by Saloro S.L.U, a wholly-owned Ormonde subsidiary.
-The permits are issued for an initial period of 3 years, renewable for further periods of 3 years upon submission of work programmes to the regional authority, the Junta de Castilla y León.
+Barruecopardo JV BV, through both Saloro and Ormonde Geologia (another wholly owned subsidiary), also holds seven investigation permits in Salamanca Province, totalling some 281 square kilometres, surrounding the proximal to Barruecopardo.
+Investigation permits are issued for an initial period of 3 years, renewable for further periods of 3 years upon submission of work programmes to the regional authority, the Junta de Castilla y Leon.

-A Definitive Feasibility Study has been completed for the Barruecopardo Tungsten Project (Feb’12) and was compiled with inputs from several international consulting engineering groups and contractors as set out in the table below.
+A Definitive Feasibility Study was completed for the Barruecopardo Tungsten Project February 2012 and was compiled with inputs from several international consulting engineering groups and contractors as set out in the table below.

 |Mineral Resources||CSA Global Ltd (CSA)|